 From 1973 until 1994, Thomas A. Davis served as Dean of the University of Puget Sound.
 During his career, he was at the forefront in helping Puget Sound become a high-quality liberal arts institution.
 In particular, he was a founding member of the University of Puget Sound Honors Program and continued during his time at the university to support the Honors Program’s pursuit of excellence.
-In recognition of this spirit of excellence, the Honors Program awards in Dean Davis’ name up to four grants ($2,000 each) each year to support summer research leading to an Honors Program thesis in the Arts, Humanities or Social Sciences (students need not be majoring in these areas).
-Awards will be distributed no later than mid-May.
+In recognition of this spirit of excellence, the Honors Program awards, in Dean Davis’ name, two ($3,250) grants each year to support summer research leading to an Honors Program thesis in the Arts, Humanities or Social Sciences (students need not be majoring in these areas).

 - Davis scholars must be Honors Program members in good standing.

 - Summer research awards are not open to students who will have graduated before their research is completed.

 - Summer research award recipients must enroll the following fall semester.

 - Students who apply for a Summer Science Research Award are ineligible to apply for a Summer Research Award in the Arts, Humanities, and Social Sciences.